luisreyesxv/MvC2_Dom_Practice/README.md

 # MvC2_Dom_Practice
 We're loading up the game and it's now time to choose a difficulty.
-Pick your difty [Easy.html, Medium.html, Hard.html], and complete the tasks written within.
+Pick your difficulty [Easy.html, Medium.html, Hard.html], and complete the tasks written within.

 # APIs & Creating Your Server
 For `Easy` and `Medium` I have attached a db.json in the root file.
 You can access this data using a JSON server.
 To do so, run the following commands